awslabs/aws-saas-boost/docs/provision-in-gcr.md

 3. Select the option for a new installation.
 4. Enter the full path to your AWS SaaS Boost directory (hit enter for the current directory): /\<mydir\>/aws-saas-boost.
 5. Enter the name for this SaaS Boost environment (dev, QA, test, sandbox, etc.).
 6. Enter the email address of the AWS SaaS Boost administrator who will receive the initial temporary password.
+In AWS GCR region, the base password for your admin installation will be stored in SecretsManager in the secret 'sb-{env}-admin'
 7. Enter `Keycloak` as identity provider to use for system users.
 8. Select Route53 hosted zone and ACM certificate for Keycloak domain.
 9. Enter domain name for SaaS Boost admin web console.